9P9/Discord-QR-Token-Logger/README.md

-<h4 align="center">⚠️ The tool may not work, it's actually in maintenance because of the new Chrome <a href="https://chromereleases.googleblog.com/2023/02/stable-channel-update-for-desktop.html">update</a> (110.0.5481.78) having some conflict with the script. ⚠️</h4>
+<h4 align="center">⚠️ The tool may not work, it's actually in maintenance because of the new Discord Patch, the base64 encoded QR image has been hided, working on a solution, please be patient ! ⚠️</h4>

 <hr>